SimplyChark/book/chapters/2.typ

 from spacious pure cognition (semnyi, rigpa, vidya).
 Spontaneous presence as empty lucidity or empty cognition begins unveiling ultimate truth, mind free from division (bodhicitta).
-In the beginning, mind is divided with an orientation into subject and object, conditioned by programming, or karmic patterns.
+In the beginning, mind is orientated and divided into subject and object, conditioned by programming, or karmic patterns.
 Like throwing a rock in the air, these patterns have momentum and will oscillate throughout sky-like awareness, eventually losing strength in the face of effortlessness.